DHARANI200608/smart-transit-ai/README.md

-## AI-Powered Public Transport Crowd & Delay Prediction System
+## SmartTransit-AI
 ## 📌 Project Overview
+AI-Powered Public Transport Crowd & Delay Prediction System

 This project is a web-based intelligent system that predicts public transport crowd levels and expected delays based on user inputs such as source, destination, bus number, time, day, and weather conditions.
 It helps commuters plan their travel efficiently by avoiding overcrowded buses and estimating possible delays using rule-based logic or machine learning techniques.

 The system combines frontend, backend, and AI logic to simulate a smart public transport assistant that improves travel decision-making.